Tackling the Taiwan Question

 How do we tackle the Taiwan question?

 The “Taiwan issue” is complex.
-As outsiders our role is not necessarily to take sides, (dis)agree, or (dis)like, but rather to seek to understand the roots of the issues and where our friends and colleagues on both sides may be coming from.
-Curious to learn more about the history of this issue?
+As outsiders our role is not necessarily to take sides, (dis)agree, or (dis)like.
+Rather, we can seek to understand the roots of the issues and where our friends and colleagues on both sides may be coming from.
+So, are you curious to learn more about the history of this issue?
 You can do that here.